List of Hunter × Hunter characters: Phantom Troupe

 The Phantom Troupe (幻影旅団, Gen'ei Ryodan), also known as the Spiders (スパイダー, Supaidā), is a gang of thieves with a 13 membership ever-changing roster.
 New entrants to the organization are chosen by their leader Chrollo, and those who kill a member may take their place.
 Each member bears a numbered tattoo of a 12-legged spider.
-Chrollo and the founding members of the Phantom Troupe originated in the slum Meteor City (流星街, Ryūseigai), the residents of which do not exist in any official records, an ideal recruiting ground for criminal organizations.
+Chrollo and most of the members of the Phantom Troupe originated in the slum Meteor City (流星街, Ryūseigai), the residents of which do not exist in any official records, an ideal recruiting ground for criminal organizations.
+The group originated as a collection of children performing live voiceover dubs for foreign-language television shows, turning to villainy after one of their proto-members was abducted and murdered.
+The Spiders were responsible for the extermination of the Kurta Clan, with the only definitive exceptions being Shizuku, Hisoka, Kalluto and Illumi, who joined later.
 Although they mainly steal and kill, they occasionally do philanthropic work.
 Currently, after he murdered two of their members following his defeat by Chrollo, the Phantom Troupe are on board the Black Whale hunting down Hisoka for revenge.